J0ELh/Personal-Chore-Tracker-Project/README.md

 *I am interested in developing this application,* since I believe that a big reason for conflict in the household is a lack of transparency.
-If all members of a household knew how much work everyone else was doing, they would feel responsiblity to do their fair share.
+If all members of a household knew how much work everyone else was doing, they would feel responsibility to do their fair share.
 The application would also prevent members of a household from feeling discouraged for doing "all the work" since the application would **show how much others are contributing** and ideally also **reward those** who always complete their chores by giving them easier work in the future.